twyunting/STAT-615_Regression/README.md

-# STAT614_Statistical-Method
+# STAT615_Regression
-* This repo is under MIT LICENSE protection, please DONOT copy and paste for assignments.
+* This repo is under MIT LICENSE protection.
-* Homework and some practices with R scripts.
+* Recording assignments of HWs and in-class Labs.
-* HWs have exported to PDF format.
+* PDF format is readable.